ppietris/vue-poll/README.md

   **votes (required) (integer)**
   Answer's votes

+  **selected (required when multiple is true) (boolean)** Selected state of the answer

   **custom_class (optional) (string)**
   Custom css class for the answer element

-- #### showResults (optional) (boolean) (default: false) Set this to true to skip the votting and show the results of the poll
+- #### showResults (optional) (boolean) (default: false) Set this to true to skip the voting and show the results of the poll

-- #### finalResults (optional) (boolean) (default: false) Set this to true to skip the votting and show the results of the poll.
+- #### finalResults (optional) (boolean) (default: false) Set this to true to skip the voting and show the results of the poll.
 Winner will be highlighted

+- #### multiple (optional) (boolean) (default: false) Set this to true for multiple voting

 - #### customId (optional) (number)
   A custom id that will be returned on the addvote method